rebelwarrior/elm-doc-builder/ReadMe.md

 As a User I want to easily modify a set of questions that the program uses to produce a document.

 Approach to solve it:
+Make the program's logic and content be on a separate JSON file that the Elm program slurps at startup and can interpret, including its logic.

 ## Schema
 The program expects two json files: one with the questions in page (simple array of interger) and the other with a list of all the questions.